Legal Assistance: Reentry Clinic

 Students in the Reentry Clinic will have an opportunity to represent individual clients on a variety of legal issues.
 Through this work, students will also identify and research challenges facing this population that invite litigation or legislative strategies for broader reforms.
 The clinic will accept cases referred from the Transitions Medical-Legal Partnership and existing Reentry support organizations, including Easter Seals Community Reentry Services (http://www.eastersealsgoodwill.org) , Project More (http://www.projectmore.org), Project Fresh Start (http://www.cityofnewhaven.com/mayor/prisonreentry.asp), Family Reentry (http://www.familyreentry.org), the New Haven Reentry Roundtable and other agencies working with this population.

 Note: This clinic is open only to J.D. students.
 The two meeting times reflect two credits for the seminar component and two credits for supervision and fieldwork.
-Classes and supervision will be held at the New Haven Legal Assistance offices.
+Classes and supervision will be held at the New Haven Legal Assistance offices, located at 426 State Street in New Haven, a 10-15 minute walk from the Law School.

 Note: Students may not be enrolled in a LSO clinic and any of the following non-LSO clinics in the same semester, whether as a student director, fieldwork-only returning student, continuing student, or otherwise: Education Adequacy Project, Legal Assistance; Prosecution Externship.